-Based on its total score, an application may receive tax credits even if the City does not support the project.
+Based on its total score, an application may receive tax credits even if the city does not support the project.
 There have been several projects within the city that have received a tax credit allocation without receiving a resolution of support from the City Council.
-An example is that the Hubbell Tower received an allocation of tax credits last year but was not supported by City Council.
+An example is the Hubbell Tower which received an allocation of tax credits in the 2004 round but was not supported by City Council.

-The IFA application process also requires the developer to ask the City for proof of zoning and proof of any local government contribution such as tax abatement or a commitment of dollars.
+The IFA application process also requires the developer to ask the city for proof of zoning and proof of any local government contributions such as tax abatement or a commitment of dollars.
 Staff provides that information to City Council as a part of the review packet on the Council agenda.